 There are several other ways to scatter the ashes, and like the location, the right one depends on which one carries more meaning.
 A water scattering may be more appropriate if the deceased loved fishing or spent plenty of time on the sea.
 Similarly, trenching may be better if the deceased enjoyed gardening and nature.

-Once you’ve determined the Where and How, the final part is the what.
+Once you’ve determined the where, how, and who the final part is the what.
 Adding a few activities to the scattering event elevates the occasion and makes it more intimate.
 This could be anything from sharing stories and memories about the deceased to poems and Bible readings.
 You can have a clergyperson lead the ceremony or do it yourself.

 You should also say something when scattering the ashes.
 It doesn’t have to be “ashes to ashes” but something from the heart.
 After the ceremony, you can have a reception or a hangout with guests.
-And if you’ve got a plan and need funeral homes in Prince Albert, SK, to bring it to life, contact us.
-We are committed to helping families say goodbye to their loved one in unique, intimate way.
-Call us now to get started.
+And if you’ve got a plan and need funeral homes to bring it to life, contact us.
+We are committed to helping families say goodbye to their loved one in a unique, intimate way.
+Call us now at (306) 242-7888 to get started.